jelson/aqi/README.md

    * Use `raspi-config` to configure the serial port to be usable for an external peripheral rather than a console

-   * Run `v3/rpi-reader.py --url https://your-server:15000/data/ -s 1 -p 'password-you-picked'`
+   * Run `v3/rpi-reader.py --url https://your-server:15000/data/ -s 1 -p
-     The `-s 1` argument is the sensor ID number.
+     'password-you-picked'` The `-s 1` argument is the sensor ID number.
 If you have more than one sensor, give each a unique sensor ID.

+   * Check `journalctl -f` to look for log messages.
+You should see `rpi-reader` reporting that it is sending data to the server every 15 seconds.

 * Optional: install Grafana (or similar tool) to visualize the data from your database.